GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 	pub -h mqtt-bridge -m hello -t gcp/events -d

-Verify the bridged message was published to cloud in another terminal:
+Verify the bridged message was published to cloud in another terminal (reminder, set the env variables in this terminal per the initial setup):

 	gcloud pubsub subscriptions pull debug --auto-ack --limit=100